KaihuiLiang/disease_stigma/README.md

   --min-body-chars 50 \  # optional: skip very short rows
   --encoding utf-8 \     # optional: override CSV encoding
   --output-basename articles_{year}.pkl \  # optional: shorter filenames
+  --year-folder-template NData_{year} \    # optional: rename year folders while keeping {year}
   --write-manifest \       # optional: write manifest.json describing processing steps
   --output-root /path/to/raw_data_root
 ```

 The script will create one pickle per year in `output-root`, matching the
 layout expected by `scripts/training/TrainingPhraser_CleanedUp.py` and
 `scripts/training/TrainingW2V_Booted_CleanedUp.py`.
-If you override `--output-basename`, keep
+If you override `--output-basename`
-`{year}` in the template so each folder still contains a distinct file per year;
+or `--year-folder-template`, keep `{year}` in the template so each folder still
+contains a distinct file per year; matching the defaults preserves compatibility
-`--write-manifest` adds a `manifest.json` per year to document the cleaning and
+with existing runs. `--write-manifest` adds a `manifest.json` per year to
-splitting steps without encoding that history in the filename.
-The default
+document the cleaning and splitting steps without encoding that history in the
-basename preserves backward compatibility with existing pipelines, but shorter
-names are safe as long as the per-year folder names remain `NData_<year>`.
+filename.